RVshare.com

 • Mileage: 167 miles

-• Fun Fact: Interstate 10 is the southernmost cross-country highway in the United States.
+• Fun fact: Interstate 10 is the southernmost cross-country highway in the United States.
 It is also the fourth-longest interstate in the country.

-Top RV Rentals in Joshua Tree, California
+Top RV Rentals Near Joshua Tree, California

-Nearby National Parks
+National Parks

 During the planning stage of your Joshua Tree to Santa Clarita road trip, make sure to schedule some days at a national park.
 California is home to nine national parks.